08

 Methanol and hydrogen-fuel-cell drives are moving from concept to delivery; both require significant new-build engineering.
 Methanol-ready arrangements are appearing in the larger Northern European order books; hydrogen storage and fuel cells are at concept and pilot stage.
 For most readers, HVO and hybrid drive are the practical near-term options.

-Capgemini's 2024 World Wealth Report puts sustainability among the top three concerns for next-generation HNWIs.
+Capgemini's 2024 World Wealth Report identifies sustainability as a major concern for next-generation HNWIs.
 A yacht is conspicuous in a way a family office's liquid portfolio is not; a growing number of principals want the carbon question answered in advance.
 A serious 50m sailing yacht programme runs 60 to 70 percent below the comparable motor programme on annual carbon footprint (Royal Huisman published data plus aggregated practitioner numbers).
-The gap is large and structurally durable.
+The gap is large, and durable.

 Sailing yachts are not zero-carbon.
 They are structurally cleaner than motor yachts by a margin that family offices have begun to model rather than apologise for.